Frederick C. Billard: Early life and education

-Billard was born in Washington, D.C. on 22 September 1873.
-A graduate of Baltimore City College, on 11 January 1894 he was appointed a cadet from Maryland in the United States Revenue Cutter Service.
-Cadets of the School of Instruction of that era took their training aboard the practice ship USRC Chase, which had been newly modified to accommodate the first class of cadets since the school had closed temporarily in 1890.
-Billard was one of 12 cadets in the class during the summer of 1894 to train aboard Chase.
-He graduated from the School of Instruction 27 April 1896 and was commissioned a third lieutenant.
+Billard was born in Washington, D.C., on 22 September 1873.
+A graduate of the college prep (high) school, Baltimore City College, on 11 January 1894, he was appointed a cadet from Maryland in the United States Revenue Cutter Service.
+Cadets of the School of Instruction of that era trained aboard the barque, USRC Salmon P. Chase.
+The Chase had been newly modified to accommodate the first class of cadets trained after the school had closed temporarily in 1890.
+Billard was one of twelve cadets in the class during the summer of 1894 to train aboard Chase.
+He graduated from the School of Instruction 27 April 1896, and was commissioned a third lieutenant.

 Career

 Billard was promoted to the temporary rank of second lieutenant on 11 August 1897; this was made permanent 14 January 1898.
-In 1898 he reported for duty aboard USRC Corwin which was a part of the Bering Sea Patrol.
+In 1898, he reported for duty aboard USRC Corwin which was a part of the Bering Sea Patrol.
 After the Corwin was sold on 14 February 1900, he returned to the Chase as an instructor and navigator.
 Billard was promoted on 21 October 1904 to temporary first lieutenant; the promotion became permanent on 29 December 1904.
 In 1906, the Chief of the Revenue Cutter Service, Captain Worth G. Ross appointed Billard as his aide.
 He remained in this position until Ross's retirement in 1911.
 On 1 June 1914, he became the Superintendent of the United States Revenue Cutter Academy and the commanding officer of the cadet training cutter, USRC Itasca.
-One year later the name was changed to United States Coast Guard Academy, when the U.S. Life-Saving Service was merged with the Revenue Cutter Service to form the U.S. Coast Guard.
+One year later, the name was changed to the United States Coast Guard Academy, when the United States Life-Saving Service was merged with the Revenue Cutter Service to form the U.S. Coast Guard.